aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/image-and-drawing-recognition/recognize-image-without-text-area-detection/_index.md

 ---
-title: "How to Use OCR: Recognize Image without Text Area Detection"
+title: "How to Use OCR - Recognize Image without Text Area Detection"
 linktitle: Recognize Image without Text Area Detection in OCR Image Recognition
 second_title: Aspose.OCR .NET API
 description: "Learn how to use OCR with Aspose.OCR for .NET to extract text from PNG images without text area detection."